usc

 One burgeoning movement in medicine is the incorporation of evolutionary principles.
 Medicine is classically concerned with only the most proximate causes of dysfunction and views diseases as defects of a once perfect machine.
 In contrast, evolutionary medicine strives to view diseases as the consequence of trade-offs and vulnerabilities due to interactions with our past environments.
 However, we need to first understand the demographic history and population structure of the population of interest, which in turns guide our design of the genetic studies to understand the genetic architecture and evolutionary courses of complex traits.

-To this end, we have investigated the fine-scale structure and history of human populations known to have a unique past or relatively understudied.
+To this end, we have investigated the fine-scale structure and history of human populations known to have a unique past.
 We found geographical features that led to the genetic barrier and population structure in Sardinia (Nat.
 Genet.
 2018).
 We conducted one of the first examinations of population structure in Han Chinese living in Taiwan (Hum.
 Mol.
 Genet.
 2016), and identified additional geographical axis using whole genome sequence data in Han Chinese living in China (Mol.
 Biol.
 Evol.
 2018).
-We also characterized the fine-scale structure and the consequent enrichment of deleterious variation in Northern and Eastern Finland, thereby enabled unprecedented power to map rare variant associations (Nature 2019).
-Future goals will continue to investigate understudied diverse populations, such as the Native Hawaiians in the Multiethnic Cohort, Han Chinese and Aboriginal Taiwanese in Taiwan Biobank, or Saudi Arabians from the Middle East.
-We will aim to understand in finer details of the population structure and admixture history of these populations to shed light on how differential susceptibility to diseases across populations may be rooted in their demographic histories.
+We characterized the fine-scale structure and the consequent enrichment of deleterious variation in Northern and Eastern Finland, thereby enabled unprecedented power to map rare variant associations (Nature 2019).
+Most recently, we also investigated the impact of demographic history and cultural practices on the pattern of genetic variation among Saudi Arabians (bioRxiv 2025).
+Future goals will continue to investigate global populations with unique histories or ancestries, such as the Native Hawaiians in the Multiethnic Cohort, or Han Chinese and Aboriginal Taiwanese in Taiwan Biobank.
+We will aim to understand in finer details of the population structure and admixture history of these populations to shed light on how differential susceptibility to diseases across populations may be rooted in their evolutionary histories.

 We are also developing innovative methods.
-Thanks to recent advancements that allows scalable inference of Ancestral Recombination Graphs genome-wide (Spiedel et al. Nat.
+Thanks to advancements that allows scalable inference of Ancestral Recombination Graphs genome-wide (Spiedel et al. Nat.
 Genet.
 2018; Kelleher et al. Nat.
 Genet.
 2018), we can approximate well the underlying genealogy that relates every one in the sample.
 Based on these sequences of genealogical trees, we proposed a novel metric of genetic relationship matrix (GRM) that computes the expected relatedness between pairs of individual given the genealogies.
-We found this "expected GRM" or eGRM is more sensitive to recent population structure, and has the flexibility and potential to detect the varying nature of structure over time (AJHG 2022).
-We have subsequently used the local eGRM to improve the power of mapping quantitative trait loci (AJHG 2023) and detect signatures of archaic introgression.
-Based on genealogical trees in the ARG, we have also devised methods that can estimate parameters of population demographic histories much more accurately than previous methods based on summary statistics, particularly for admixed populations (bioRxiv 2023).
+We found this "expected GRM" or eGRM is more sensitive to recent population structure, has the flexibility and potential to detect the varying nature of structure over time (AJHG 2022), and can be combined with local ancestry information to elucidate the ancestry-specific structure (bioRxiv 2025).
+We have subsequently used the local eGRM to improve the power of mapping quantitative trait loci, particularly in cases of allelic heterogeneity (AJHG 2023).
+Based on genealogical trees in the ARG, we have also devised methods that can estimate parameters of population demographic histories much more accurately than previous methods based on summary statistics, particularly for admixed populations (Nat.
+Genet.
+2025).

 Natural Selection and Polygenic Adaptation